mousrij/devops-bootcamp-12-terraform/Notes.md

 Now let's create an EC2 instance.

 ### Amazon Machine Image (AMI) for EC2
 First of all we need an Amazon Machine Image (AMI) which will be used as a template for the EC2 virtual machine.
 We could go to the AWS Management Console and look up the id of the AMI we want to use.
 But this id may change when Amazon updates the image.
-So instead of hardcoding it into the configuration file, we define a `data` querying the latest version of the image we want to use (the AMI name can be found in in EC2 > AMI Catalog > Community AMIs):
+So instead of hardcoding it into the configuration file, we define a `data` querying the latest version of the image we want to use (the AMI name can be found in EC2 > AMI Catalog > Community AMIs):

 ```conf
 data "aws_ami" "latest-amazon-linux-image" {